Khalaf57/ml17kfma/README.md

 my name is Khalaf

-This page is created as a part of programming module requarimint in the GIS Master Course at The University of Leeds.
+This page was created as a part of programming module requarimint in the GIS Master Course at The University of Leeds.
-The 'Hellow World' Model was developed throgh the course and I have attatched all the practices files.
-The final model can be seen in a folder called 'Final_Model'
+The "Hellow World" Model was developed through the course and I have attached all the practices files.
+This model contains two Python files mode.py and agentframwork.py

+Moreover, the model creats agents which could be people or animales in the space and it adjust their behaviors such as an agent moving ability from place to another and agents intractions with each other and with the environment which has been represented by values of numbers.
+The agent communications are various due to random options and each agent should share the food collected within a distance which is here 50 units.
+The final model can be seen in a folder called "Final_Model"

-You can press on [ml17kfma](https://github.com/Khalaf57/ml17kfma/tree/master/Python%20Scripts.md) to go and preview the content my web page or you click on the above '  viow my githubpage.
+You can press on [ml17kfma](https://github.com/Khalaf57/ml17kfma/tree/master/Python%20Scripts) to go and preview the content my web page or you can click on the above  "View on GitHub"

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.